 Think about it, if the man who installs your internet is a complete legend, your perception of the brand he represents is heightened.
 You go on to sing their praises.
 Human connection matters, it just happens to be the least susceptible to numerical quantification.

 Well, in short, it means your frontline employees are the key to creating value in your business.

 It means we should value, invest, coach and pay our frontline workers more.
 This has become particularly apparent during the coronavirus crisis, where senior executives are finally waking up to the importance of the role that frontline workers play.

 At AskNicely, our mission is to make frontline work more awesome.
 Like Rory, we think the experience and value they create is irreplaceable.
-That's what inspired the creation of the AskNicely Frontline Feature — a coaching platform that connects real-time customer feedback with your team.
+That's what inspired the creation of AskNicely's experience management platform that connects real-time customer feedback with your team.
 Unlike conventional survey platforms that just deliver stats to the C-suite, AskNicely delivers a personalized coaching conversation for every frontline worker, everyday.

 Rory rounds up his presentation at the Frontline Summit with a quote from Einstein that we’ll leave you with today…

 “Not everything that can be counted counts and not everything that counts can be counted...”

 Our advice?
 Make sure your frontline employees know how much they count!
 For inspiring employee engagement activities, watch this exclusive video interview with Laurie Reuttimann.